nalivayev/florentine-abbot/docs/en/naming.md

 The logic for filling date fields depends on the date modifier in the file name:

 *   **Exact Dates (Modifier `E`):**
-    *   `Exif.Photo.DateTimeOriginal`: The full date and time (`YYYY:MM:DD HH:MM:SS`) is written.
-If the time is unknown, `12:00:00` is used.
+    *   `Exif.Photo.DateTimeOriginal`: The full date and time (`YYYY:MM:DD HH:MM:SS`) from the filename is written.
 This is the primary field for most software.
     *   `XMP-photoshop:DateCreated`: The full timestamp is written (`YYYY-MM-DDTHH:MM:SS`).

 *   **Non-Exact Dates (Modifiers `A`, `B`, `C`, `F`):**